lakshyarao22/alexa/Android-Quick-Start-Guide.md

 wget https://raw.githubusercontent.com/alexa/avs-device-sdk/master/tools/Install/android.sh
 ```

-8. You'll need to configure and authorize it to access AVS using Login with Amazon (LWA).
+8. Finally, you'll need to configure and authorize it to access AVS using Login with Amazon (LWA).
 To do this, follow [these authorization instructions](https://github.com/alexa/avs-device-sdk/wiki/Authorization#Android).

 ## Additional resources